Last updated on February 16, 2026

 Shivan Reef | Illustration by Andrew Mar

-Lands are among the most important types of MTG cards, and they’re vital to make your deck work properly.
-As most of the good lands are rare and highly sought-after, it’s important to have budget lands up your sleeve.
+Lands are among the most important types of MTG cards, and they’re vital to making your deck work.
+As most of the best lands are rare and highly sought-after, it’s important to have budget lands up your sleeve.
 Of course, as you acquire, trade, or open better lands, you should gradually improve your mana base if it’s composed mainly of budget lands.
 These lands are excellent for low-powered, more casual EDH builds.
 Also, it’s important to note that the best lands depend on the colors and basic lands you’re playing, as well as the different synergies present in your deck.

 What do you think of my list?
 Any budget lands that didn’t make it?
-Let me know in the comments section below, or leave us a tweet at Draftsim’s Twitter.
+Let me know in the comments section, or leave us a tweet at Draftsim’s Twitter.

 Follow Draftsim for awesome articles and set updates: